Living in Argentina

 • Can I survive living as a travel writer in Argentina?

-Everyone wants to be a travel writer these day.
+Everyone wants to be a travel writer these days.
 Depending on how you look at it, it’s quite optimistic or completely unrealistic to think you can simply move to Argentina and start making a living as a travel writer if you don’t have prior experience.
-You can always try — you will certainly be in good company.
+You can gain the freedom to pursue new endeavors and can always try — you will certainly be in good company.
 Just make sure you have an adequate amount of money saved up before you move here.
-Many of the local English publications and websites (Wander-Argentina included) do have internship programs but you’ll usually need your own equipment and you won’t make any money.

-If you have previous published clips you can definitely pitch articles to the ever-shrinking numbers of travel publications out there.
-Hopefully you are quite talented and persistent — there are a lot of people trying to do the same thing.
-For the few scribes in Argentina who write for high-paying glossy publications, life is good.
+With talent and persistent there are a lot of opportunities to explore online.
+For the few scribes living in Argentina who write for high-paying glossy publications, life is good.

 • Is it difficult to start a business in Argentina?